 you demonstrate that you are truly living the Taekwon-Do way of life.

-goals so that students will not become discouraged and lack motivation.
+so that students will not become discouraged and lack motivation.
+It

-It would be a pity if a student stopped practicing Taekwon-Do because
+would be a pity if a student stopped practicing Taekwon-Do because he

-he was unable to achieve success in “hard” training, when a more
+was unable to achieve success in “hard” training, when a more realistic

-realistic approach to training would have allowed him to continue to
+approach to training would have allowed him to continue to improve and

 To help students stay motivated, I recommend that ITF teachers

 encourage them to compare their performance to their own past

 For example: A student could evaluate his progress every month by

 seeing how many pushups he can do in 30 seconds.
 By setting realistic